Inside: Discover expert insights on humidity and varroa mites and how this relates to a honey bee’s life cycle.

 Don’t you love it when someone validates your opinions?
 Especially someone who knows something?
 Here’s what happened.
-Last week I wrote a post called Mitekeeping for everyone, in which I say that the most important thing a beekeeper can learn is the Varroa mite life cycle and how it relates to the honey bee life cycle.
+Last week, I wrote a post called Mitekeeping for Everyone, in which I explained that the most vital thing a beekeeper can learn is the varroa mite life cycle and how it relates to the honey bee life cycle.

-According to the article, mite reproduction drops significantly when the relative humidity is high.
+According to the article, varroa mite reproduction drops significantly when the relative humidity is high.
 In one study (Kraus and Velthuis, 1997) at 59-68% relative humidity, 53% of mites produced offspring, whereas at 79-85% relative humidity only 2% of the mites produced offspring.
-Zachary goes on to explain that, he too, has had experience with this phenomenon in his lab.
+Zachary goes on to explain that he, too, has had experience with this phenomenon in his lab.

-Right away I contacted Zachary to ask him if anything is known about how this works and whether it is wise for beekeepers to continue lowering hive humidity in the winter.
+Right away I contacted Zachary to ask him if we know about how this works and whether it is wise for beekeepers to continue lowering hive humidity in the winter.
 I was really worried about this because hive moisture is my favorite “bad guy.”

-He responded that 1) nothing is known about how high humidity affects Varroa reproduction and 2) it is still good to control hive humidity in winter for other reasons.
+He responded that 1) we still know nothing about how high humidity affects varroa reproduction and 2) it is still good to control hive humidity in winter for other reasons.
 And since there isn’t much brood being raised at that time, the effect on mite reproduction is probably minimal.